cierelabs/json-complete/README.md

 - [ ] Write tests for non-safeMode usage
 - [ ] Write tests for ensuring the correct format of encoded data
 - [x] Add [BigInt](https://github.com/tc39/proposal-bigint) support
-- [ ] Once [BigInt](https://github.com/tc39/proposal-bigint) supports some form of radix parsing (BigInt.parseInt, BigInt.fromString, etc), use that to store BigInts in base36
 - [ ] Add option for ignoring Symbol keys during encoding
-- [ ] Explore encoding numbers as strings
+- [x] Explore encoding numbers as strings
 - [ ] In non-debug mode, encode the indices of pointers as base36 ints
 - [ ] Allow pointers to be auto-expanding to arbitrary number of indices, allowing arbitrary numbers of items of every type (Do this by making the last index a new array, and a special sentinal value to indicate the extended array.
 This array can do the same thing, thus expanding as needed.)
 - [ ] Test Edge, IE 11, and earlier versions